 For Milongueras

-A milonguera knows the music inside out.
-She knows the story of every tango song.
-She knows how to express the emotion of each song with her every move.
-She is moody when the music is moody, passionate when the music is passionate, sentimental when the music turns blue, and affectionate when the music becomes tender.
-She accelerates, slows down, softens, reinforces, syncopates and suspends as the music tells her.
-She can express the sentiment of the music so well that you feel like you are dancing with the music itself.
-Dancing with a milonguera is a pure enjoyment of music without slightest disharmony.
+A milonguera knows the music inside and out.
+She knows the story behind every tango.
+She knows how to express the emotions of each song with her every move.
+She becomes moody when the music is melancholic, passionate when it is fiery, sentimental when it turns wistful, and tender when it softens.
+She accelerates, pauses, syncopates, and suspends her motion as the music dictates.
+She embodies the sentiment of the melody so profoundly that dancing with her feels like dancing with the music itself—a pure and harmonious experience.

 P.S.

-I've just returned from Newport News Encuentro, Virginia, one of the milonguero gatherings I have attended.
+I've just returned from Newport News Encuentro, one of the milonguero gatherings I have enjoyed.
 The women that I danced with in that event inspired me to write something about them.
 My special thanks to Liga Losseva, Sherry Chou, Olimpia Stein, Eva VonEsse, Flo Woodreuff, Yemiko Yagui, Marina Aleshker, Sandra Angel, Emily Mooney, Shirley Putnam, Gloria Swindoll, Pamela Ruth, and many others whose names I don't know or remember.
 Special thanks also to Andy Stein, the organizer of the event, and to Raul Cabral, whose writings are always an inspiration and whose appreciation for milonguera women I deeply share.

 No comments: